ngtban/wavenet_de_data_prep/README.md

 ## Cautions

 This project is written with the Final Cut version of the game in mind, specifically version `2832f901`, released on 2021-04-19.

-I cannot ensure the correctness of the app for earlier or later versions, for now.
+I cannot ensure the correctness of the app for earlier or later versions, in fact I have tried using this repository on a later version and things no longer work.
 You can help me with this though!

 Please also note that you will need around 65GB of free disk space to store the extracted audio clips.

+## Note on work in progress
+So far I have only completed two `mix` tasks doing the following:

+1. Extracting conversation, dialogue entry, actor, and item data from the dialogue bundle.
+2. Matching the extracted audio clips with the extracted dialogue entries.

+I still need to implement two other `mix` tasks doing the following:
+3. Converting the matches into a `csv` file following the LSJ format for training.
+4. Putting everything into a single place so that with a single invocation we can generate the `csv` file needed for training.

+If you still want to check out the finished `mix` tasks then please follow the instructions for setting up the repository and running those task in the sections below.

 ## Getting the project up and running
-Should you wish to try out the code in this repo, please follow the instructions below:
+Should you wish to try out the code in this repo, please follow the instructions in the sections below:

 ### Prerequisites